FranklinFV/Smart_contracts_Solidity_project/Joint_savings_analysis_summary.md

 <p> The new contract balance decreased from 11 eth to 1 eth. accountTwo received those 10 eth as indicated by the last to Withdraw address and amount.</p>

-<p> The full screen images of each transaction were also included in the Execution_Results folder to show that no bugs/errors occurred.</p>
+<p> The full screen images of each transaction were also included in the Execution_Results folder to show that no bugs/errors occurred while testing the functions of the contract.</p>